Behavioral Mapping Templates & Guidance

 journey mapping | thought leadership | teaching

 I outlined a “core behavioral map” with 5 recommended layers for any OES project.
-This includes layers for “behavioral bottlenecks” and “proposed interventions” - two elements that set OES behavioral maps apart from the typical journey map or service blueprint.

 I participated in mapping efforts on several projects while working on the guidance as a means of real-time prototyping and gathering feedback.

-OES is a cross-disciplinary team with a constant rotation of academic fellows so the audience for this guide would have a wide range in terms of their familiarity with mapping and discovery activities.
+Another Challenge: OES is a cross-disciplinary team with a constant rotation of academic fellows so the audience for this guide would have a wide range in terms of their familiarity with mapping and discovery activities.

 The guide begins with a concise explanation of what it will help you do and how that will translate to improved project outcomes.